anoopsarkar/nlp-class/hw0.md

 [precision and recall](http://en.wikipedia.org/wiki/Precision_and_recall) into a single score.

 For this homework, _tp_ (true positives) is defined as the words that were found in the output that exist in the reference.
-If a word occurs in the output but not in reference it is counted as a $$fp$$ (false positive) and vice versa is counted as a _fn_ (false negative).
+If a word occurs in the output but not in reference it is counted as a _fp_ (false positive) and vice versa is counted as a _fn_ (false negative).
 Precision $$p$$ is defined as $$\frac{tp}{tp+fp}$$.
 Recall $$r$$ is defined as $$\frac{tp}{tp+fn}$$.